TRADE THE FUTURE, TODAY WITH FUTURES

 FAQ

-Futures are exchange-traded financial contracts where two parties (trader and broker) agree to buy or sell an asset such as commodities, currencies, or stock indices at a predetermined price on a specific future date.
+Futures are exchange-traded financial contracts where two parties agree to buy or sell an asset such as commodities, currencies, or stock indices at a predetermined price on a specific future date.
 Futures are standardised and traded on regulated exchanges.

-Futures trading on eToro has a flat fee of $3–$5 per action (opening, closing, or at expiry) during the promotional beta launch.
-There are no additional overnight fees, making it a cost-effective option for traders who want to avoid carrying costs over time.
+Futures trading on eToro is based on a flat fee per lot, which is applied when opening and closing a position.
+For micro futures, there are no additional overnight fees, making it a cost-effective option for traders who want to avoid carrying costs over time.
 For more information on pricing, see our fees page here.

 If you hold positions with multiple contracts, you can close one or more contracts that are part of your position while keeping other contracts in the position open.
 This gives you flexibility to adjust your exposure based on market conditions or your trading strategy.
 Please note that the contracts themselves cannot be partially closed.